 When Does A Fig Tree Produce Fruit?

-The first harvest of figs is called the Breba crop, and usually occurs in May or early June.
-This early Breba crop of figs ripens on the last year’s branches.
-Sometimes, these figs are inedible, or have a poor flavor.
+The first harvest of figs is called the Breba crop, and it usually occurs in May or early June.
+According to Rutgers, this early Breba crop of figs ripens on the previous year’s branches.

 The second harvest of figs usually occurs in late September to early November.
 This late crop of figs ripens on the current year’s branches.